“I need to know all the law first!”

 We’re many grades above that now.
 Time to cut through the biggest sources of noise.

-Two big fears and obsessions of a bar taker: lectures and memorization
+Two of the biggest fears and obsessions of a bar taker: lectures and memorization

 Don’t worry.
 You won’t get everything right even if you do “know the rules.”
 No one will.